ibm-cloud-docs/satellite/debug-connector.md

     {: screen}

-1. If you don’t see any `flowlog`  entries, ensure your {{site.data.keyword.cloud_notm}} application has access to the CSE endpoint and is using the correct endpoint address and port.
-For example, if you are using a VPC instance or a VPC Kubernetes cluster, a security group might be blocking access.
+1. If you don't see any `flowlog`  entries, ensure your {{site.data.keyword.cloud_notm}} application has access to the CSE endpoint and is using the correct endpoint address and port.
+For example, if you are using a VPC instance or a VPC Kubernetes cluster, a security group can block access.
 Ensure your security groups allow traffic from your VPC to the CSE endpoint IP and port.

 1. Verify that your endpoint is configured correctly and the on-prem application is listening on the configured Destination FQDN or IP and Destination Port.
-If your on-prem application is using a container, its IP address might have changed.
+If your on-prem application is using a container, its IP address can change.
 For more information, see [Why can't I reach my endpoint from IBM Cloud](/docs/satellite?topic=satellite-ts-connector-cannot-reach).

 1. If you are running multiple agents to the same Connector, ensure all agents have network access to the endpoint.
 Each connection request is routed to a random agent and therefore all agents must have network connectivity to the all the on-prem endpoints.
 There is no mechanism to target an individual agent for a specific Connector.